Dr Helena Nundy - Counselling Psychologist

 We all encounter difficult times in life.
 The loss of loved ones, relationship breakdown, difficulties at work, and poor physical health, for example, may have a huge impact on our ability to function.
-We may find it difficult to cope and struggle to know what to do to feel better.
+We may feel anxious or depressed and find it difficult to know what to do to feel better.
 At these times counselling may be beneficial.
 I believe that one of the most important aspects of counselling is the relationship that we develop between us, and I offer a safe and non-judgemental space where we can work together to explore the issues that are important to you.

-I will not tell you what to do or offer advice, but will work with you to understand the difficulties you are experiencing and to find ways of coping with the challenges that life throws at us.
+I will not tell you what to do, but will work with you to understand the difficulties you are experiencing and to find ways of coping with the challenges that life throws at us.

 I offer individual counselling and work integratively, drawing on person-centred, psychodynamic and cognitive behavioural models.
 I have a particular interest in bereavement and experiences of loss, including the breakdown of relationships.
 I currently offer sessions online, as well as walking therapy in Greenwich Park.